 Business Casual Slacks

-Women’s slacks are one of the most favourite clothing pieces due to its versatility and comfort.
-Easily combined with basically anything, wear them with one of your favourite casual or formal shirts, with an informal tweed blazer or a light sweater and ballerinas.
+Women’s slacks are one of the most favorite clothing pieces due to their versatility and comfort.
+Easily combined with basically anything, wear them with one of your favorite casual or formal shirts, with an informal tweed blazer or a light sweater and ballerinas.
 This is one of the comfiest outfits you can create for your day in the office.

 Business Casual Skirt

 Business skirts are modern and very elegant looking, so we also need to break their formality with some casual elements.
 Let’s not compromise the length as it would be inappropriate for the professional environment.
 Instead, try wearing the pencil skirt with an informal shirt tucked in or a flared skirt with a plain t-shirt that fits you well.
 Don’t wear your heels if you want to keep it informal, try reaching for your ballerinas or loafers instead.

 Suit is without doubt the most formal piece of all the business formal wardrobe classics but don’t think that you cannot get some wear from it in the business casual at work.
 Go for a suit in bright pastel color, that can be easily combined with a simple white t-shirt and ballerinas, if you go for a business casual interview.
 If your company allows it, go for the look with elegant leather sneakers and wear them with a floral or checked pantsuit.

 For those in the educational sector, teacher outfits can also draw inspiration from the versatility of a suit.
 Teachers often aim for a balance between professional and approachable, and a suit can be a fantastic base for this.
 A tailored blazer over a fun, patterned blouse or even a graphic tee can strike the right note, especially when paired with comfortable slacks or a knee-length skirt.
 Throw on some comfortable flats or low heels, and the outfit is both classroom-appropriate and stylish.

 Business Casual Outerwear: Your Final Layer of Sophistication